RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Introduction

 Our approach is enabled by three key components.
 First, a general-purpose LLM, such as GPT-3.5, which we query repeatedly with a dynamically updated prompt.
 We contribute a novel prompt format that guides the LLM through the bug repair process, and that gets updated based on the commands invoked by the LLM and the results of the previous command executions.
 Second, a set of tools that the LLM can invoke to interact with the code base.
 We present a set of 14 tools designed to cover different steps a human developer would take when fixing a bug, such as reading specific lines of code, searching the code base, and applying a patch.
 Third, a middleware that orchestrates the communication between the LLM and the tools.
 We present novel techniques for guiding tool invocations through a finite state machine and for heuristically interpreting possibly incorrect LLM outputs.
 The iterative loop of \name{} continues until the agent declares to have found a suitable fix, or until exhausting a budget of iterations.

 To evaluate the effectiveness of our approach, we apply it to all 835 bugs in the Defects4J~\cite{Just2014} dataset, a widely used benchmark for evaluating program repair techniques. \name{} successfully fixes 164 bugs, including 74 and 90 bugs of Defects4J~v1.2 and~v2.0, respectively.
 The correctly fixed bugs include 49 bugs that require fixing more than one line, showing that \name{} is capable of fixing complex bugs.
 Compared to state-of-the-art techniques~\cite{Xia2023a,Ye2024}, \name{} successfully fixes 39 bugs not fixed by prior work.
 Measuring the costs imposed by interacting with the LLM, we find that \name{} imposes an average cost of 270,000 tokens per bug, which, under the current pricing of OpenAI's GPT-3.5 model, translates to 14 cents per bug.
+An additional evaluation on a set of recent bugs~\cite{gitbugjava} shows that \name{} is able to achieve similar performance on single-line bugs while being a bit worse on multi-line and multi-file bugs, mainly, due to a higher complexity of bugs in GitBug-Java dataset.
+We believe from these results that \name{} is not much affected by potential data leakage of Defects4J.
 Overall, our results show that our agent-based approach establishes a new state of the art in program repair.

 In summary, this paper contributes the following: \begin{itemize} \item An autonomous, LLM-based agent for program repair. \item A dynamically updated prompt format that guides the LLM through the bug repair process. \item A set of tools that enable a LLM to to perform steps a human developer would take when fixing a bug. \item A middleware that orchestrates the communication between the LLM and the tools. \item Empirical evidence that \name{} establishes a new state of the art by successfully fixing 164 bugs, including 39 bugs not fixed by prior work. \item We will release the implementation of \name{} as open-source to foster future work. \end{itemize} To the best of our knowledge, there currently is no published work on an autonomous, LLM-based agent for any code-generation task.
 We envision \name{} to pave the way for future agent-based techniques in software engineering.